rust-lang/rls/contributing.md

 These are [good issues to start on](https://github.com/rust-lang-nursery/rls/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy).

 We're happy to help however we can.
-The best way to get help is either to leave a comment on an issue in this repo, or to ping us (nrc or jntrnr) in #rust-tools on IRC.
+The best way to get help is either to leave a comment on an issue in this repo, or to ping us (nrc) in #rust-dev-tools on IRC.

 We'd love for existing and new tools to use the RLS.
 If that sounds interesting